 “Biking has long been a favorite hobby of mine.
 I remember getting my first bike from the Marion Gamble Hardware Store as a birthday gift from my parents when I was in grade school.
-The picture on the left below is of my father holding me when I was just a newborn.
+The picture included with this story is of my father holding me when I was just a newborn.

 As a child, I would regularly ride the mile to school or to other activities in town.
 Back then, we could just park our bikes wherever we were without locking them or worrying about having them stolen.

 The first bike I remember after I was married was one that I purchased while we were living in Peoria.
 I enjoyed giving both my kids rides on it around downtown Peoria and along the Illinois River.
 I would also bike to where I was working in Villa Park, Aurora, and Naperville.

 I got more serious about biking when I got a new bike for my 50th birthday and then a better, hybrid bike for my 65th birthday.
 On my 70th birthday, I graduated to a red road bike, which is my favorite.
 I did the Apple Cider Century ride in Three Oaks, Michigan, riding 50 miles, in 2002, ’03, ’04, and ’05.
 My wife and daughter would go with me and use the time to cruise the farmers markets and craft shops for apples and crafts.
 Those were challenging rides, but I remember them as fun trips!